What happened to Drones? Where is the drone market heading?

 The Pundits have been incredibly wrong in hyping the size and growth of the drone market.

-The value chain has been under tremendous pressure as many of the major leaders just a few years ago have continued to struggle or depart the market.
+The value chain has been under tremendous pressure, as many of the major leaders just a few years ago continued to struggle or left the market.

 DJI reportedly loses money despite the largest market share estimated at 70%, at least among amateurs.